youest/ai-hedge-fund/README.md

 ### ⌨️ Command Line Interface

-For users who prefer working with command line tools, you can run the AI Hedge Fund directly via terminal.
+You can run the AI Hedge Fund directly via terminal.
 This approach offers more granular control and is useful for automation, scripting, and integration purposes.

 <img width="992" alt="Screenshot 2025-01-06 at 5 50 17 PM" src="https://github.com/user-attachments/assets/e8ca04bf-9989-4a7d-a8b4-34e04666663b" />

-Choose one of the following installation methods:

-#### Installation
+#### Quick Install

 1. Install Poetry (if not already installed):
 ```bash